Partitioning Perfect Graphs into Stars: Grid graphs

-Now, for the correctness of \autoref{NPhardgrid}, it remains to show that, for a graph~$G'$ obtained using \autoref{cons:gridgraphs} from a planar graph~$G$ of maximum degree three, $G'$ has a $P_3$-partition if and only if $G$~has.
-Then, \autoref{NPhardgrid} follows from the NP-hardness of \probPthreePart{} on planar graphs of maximum degree three.
+We can now prove \cref{NPhardgrid} by showing that $G$~has a $P_3$-partition if and only~$G'$ has, where $G'$~is the graph obtained from a planar graph~$G$ of maximum degree three using the following construction.

+\begin{construction} \normalfont Let $G$~be a planar $n$-vertex graph of maximum degree three.
+Using a \pt{} algorithm of \citet{RT86} we obtain a crossing-free \emph{rectilinear embedding} of~$G$ into the plane such that: \begin{enumerate} \item Each vertex is represented by a horizontal line. \item Each edge is represented by a vertical line. \item All lines end at integer coordinates with integers in $O(n)$. \item If two vertices are joined by an edge, then the vertical line representing this edge ends on the horizontal lines representing the vertices. \end{enumerate}

+\cref{subfig:rectili} illustrates such an embedding.
+Without loss of generality, every end point of a line lies on another line.
+Now, in polynomial time, we obtain a grid graph~$G'$ from the rectilinear embedding, as follows: \begin{enumerate} \item We multiply all coordinates by six (see \cref{subfig:grid}).

+\item Every point in the grid touched by a horizontal line that represents a vertex~$v$ of~$G$ becomes a vertex in~$G'$.
+The horizontal path resulting from this horizontal line we denote by~$P(v)$ (indicated by a gray background in \cref{subfig:grid}).

+\item For each vertical line, all its grid points become vertices in~$G'$, except for the third point from the bottom horizontal line that we bypass by adding a bend of five vertices to the vertical line (see \cref{subfig:grid}).

+\item With each vertex~$v$ in~$G$, we associate the vertex~$v'$ of~$G'$ that lies on $P(v)$ and has degree three.
+There is at most one such vertex.
+If no such vertex exists, then we arbitrarily associate with~$v$ one of the end points of $P(v)$. \end{enumerate} \end{construction}

-\begin{proof}[Proof of correctness of \autoref{cons:gridgraphs}] It remains to show that $G$~has a $P_3$-partition if and only if $G'$~has.
-By \autoref{obsubdivide}, it is sufficient to verify that every edge $e:=\{u,v\}$ in~$G$ is replaced by a path~$p$ between~$u'$~and~$v'$ in~$G'$ whose number of inner vertices is divisible by three.
+\begin{proof}[Proof of \cref{NPhardgrid}] Since \cref{cons:gridgraphs} runs in polynomial time, it remains to prove that a graph~$G$ has a $P_3$-partition if and only if the graph~$G'$ obtained by \cref{cons:gridgraphs} has.
+By \cref{obsubdivide}, it is sufficient to verify that every edge~$e\coloneqq \{u,v\}$ in~$G$ is replaced by a path~$p$ between~$u'$~and~$v'$ in~$G'$ whose number of inner vertices is divisible by three.
 To this end, we partition the path~$p$ into two parts: one part consists of the subpaths~$p_u,p_v$ of~$p$ that lie on $P(u)$ and~$P(v)$, respectively.
-Note that each of $p_u$ and $p_v$ might consist only of one vertex, as seen for the path from~$d'$ to~$a'$ in \autoref{subfig:grid}.
+Note that each of $p_u$ and $p_v$ might consist only of one vertex, as seen for the path from~$d'$ to~$a'$ in \cref{subfig:grid}.
 The other part is a path~$p_e$ that connects $p_u$ to~$p_v$.
 We consider $p_e$ not to contain the vertices of~$p_u$ or~$p_v$.
 Hence, $p_e$ contains no vertices of any horizontal paths.

 The number of \emph{inner} vertices of~$p$ shared with the horizontal paths~$p_u$ and~$p_v$ is divisible by three (it is possibly zero) since all coordinates that start or end paths are divisible by three (in fact, by six).
 Herein, note that we do not count the vertices~$u'$ and~$v'$ lying on~$p_u$ or~$p_v$, respectively.